FaranoshAmini/rails-blog/README.md

 <!-- SUPPORT -->

 ## ⭐️ Show your support <a name="support"></a>
+> If you like my project please give the repo a star and share it with your friends

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- ACKNOWLEDGEMENTS -->
+> I would like to thank Microverse for the project.

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>